Croydon/vertical-tabs-reloaded/README.md

  * arranges tabs vertical
  * ships 4 different styles for the tab sidebar
- * hide/display manually the tab sidebar with a hotkey (Ctrl+Shift+V) or by clicking on the VTR icon
+ * hide/display manually the tab sidebar with a hotkey (default: Ctrl+Shift+V) or by clicking on the VTR icon
  * display the tab toolbar at top, bottom (default) or hide it completely
  * show the tab status (unloaded, unready, busy) visually on the tabs
  * sync settings across all devices